lunfardo314/lunfardo314.github.io/overview/incentives.md

 ## Sequencers
 *Sequencers* are "professional" token holders who consistently build *sequencer chains* to earn inflation.
 By design, only sequencer chains can consolidate multiple ledger states, thus contributing to the consensus.
 Additionally, only sequencers are eligible to win the *branch inflation bonus*.

 Sequencers are critical for the security of the ledger.
-Sequencers will be running at least one node and other infra, so they and will incur direct costs.
+Sequencers will be running at least one node and other infra, so they will incur direct costs.
+Becoming a sequencer is a voluntary decision for each token holder and represents one of several possible strategies for participating in the ledger.
 Our intention is:
-Becoming a sequencer is a voluntary decision for each token holder and represents one of several possible strategies for participating in the ledger.

-- provide incentives to run a sequencer
+- to provide incentives to run a sequencer
-- enable sequencers to earn additional income to offset. _Branch inflation bonus_ and the [tag-along mechanism](#tag-along-mechanism) serves that
+- to enable sequencers to earn additional income to offset costs. _Branch inflation bonus_ and the [tag-along mechanism](#tag-along-mechanism) serves that
-- prevent very small sequencers.
+- to prevent very small sequencers.
 Minimum token balance on the sequencer chain serves that
-- prevent big concentration of capital by few sequencers.
+- to prevent big concentration of capital by few sequencers.
 Inflation rate on sequencers diminishes with sequencer balance, so huge sequencers will suffer smaller ROI

 ### Deposits and custody
 What are *sequencers* beyond being token holders with significant assets?